-Sourcing top quality materials at reasonable prices is a goal of all businesses.
-When you’ve found suppliers that you like working with there are still things you can do to get the best value for your purchases.
+All businesses aim to source top-quality materials at reasonable prices.
+Even when you’ve found suppliers you like working with, there are still ways to get the best value for your purchases.

-Here are the top four secrets to managing your ongoing relationships with suppliers to save money.
+Here are the top four secrets to managing your ongoing supplier relationships to save money.

 Keeping your supplier's contact information and order history in your CRM can help you keep strong relationships no matter who is doing the ordering.
 Anyone in your business can check what you order from that supplier, their prices and the best contact to reach out to.
 It means your business keeps running smoothly and ordering doesn’t need to be delayed when people are away.